 How to get involved and give back this Black Friday

 From Black Friday to Cyber Monday 2021, all of the profits made online will be donated to the Sakhi Project to provide more machinery, employ more women and make more pads.

 Every single product shopped this weekend will contribute to an entire year’s supply of free pads to a girl in India.
 And you get a great BeYou product out of it, too!
-Whether you choose to try our new Plant-Picked range, or stock up on your favourite CBD oil–every little bit helps!
+Whether you choose to try our new Plant-Picked range, or our flagship Monthly Patches–every little bit helps!